hall-lab/cromulent/README.md

 # Cromwell Workflow Reports

-The `cromulent wf` subcommand contains various report types for actively running and completed cromulent workflows.
+The `cromulent wf` subcommand contains various report types for actively running and completed cromwell workflows.

 The `cromulent wf` subcommand takes an `--opts` parameter that is specialized for a given `--report` option.
 The `--opts` parameter must be in the following key/value command separated format: